siralomarahmed/MellowCream-Themes/README.md

 # Project Description #

-A theme project for the windows terminal.
+This is a light theme project for the windows terminal.

+A Soft mix of orange, blue and green.